nail/raoul/README.md

 ## Installation

-raoul depends on a few other modules, which are provided in the bundle, but if not:
+raoul depends on a few other modules, you can either install them globally:

     npm install irc-js request sprintf sqlite couch-client

-**irc-js must be 0.2.10 or higher**
+... or for your bot only, to do so:

+    cd raoul/
+    npm bundle

+that will create a node_module directory and compile/install the required modules.

 ## Example